Shaun Norris (golfer): Career

 In March 2022, Norris claimed his first European Tour win at the Steyn City Championship, a co-sanctioned European and Sunshine Tour event.
-He shot rounds of 64 and 62 on way to beating Dean Burmester by three shots.
+He shot rounds of 64 and 62 on the way to beating Dean Burmester by three shots.
 In May, Norris claimed the Sunshine Tour Order of Merit for the 2021–22 season.

+In December 2024, Norris won the season-ending Golf Nippon Series JT Cup for his seventh on the Japan Golf Tour.
+Two weeks later, he won the Alfred Dunhill Championship for his second European Tour victory.